lenesk/sokolova.dk/b1-danish-online.md

  * Danish culture, politeness norms, stereotypes about Danish culture; foreigners view on Danes and Danmark.
  * Various experiences: traveling, holidays, leisure.
  * Culture at Danish workplaces and unwritten rules.
- * Familiy life and relations.
  * Sports and body.
- * Health and lifestyle.
- * Injuries and accidents.
+ * Health and lifestyle & Injuries and accidents.
- * Extracts from Danish history.
- * Danish literature.
- * Youth culture in Denmark.

 ## Pragmatical competences
 You will practice such speech acts as: